aspose-total/Aspose.Total-Documentation/python-java/_index.md

 **Welcome to Aspose.Words for .NET**

 Aspose.Words for .NET is a class library that enables your applications to perform a great range of document processing tasks.
 Aspose.Words supports DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
-With Aspose.Words you can generate, modify, convert, render, and print documents without utilizing Microsoft Word®.
+With Aspose.Words you can generate, modify, convert, render, and print documents without utilizing Microsoft WordÂ®.

 {{% /alert %}}